florianamoser/splicer/documentation/building-linuxcnc-integration.md

 STEPGENS = 9
 ```

-Splicer uses a Mesa 7i96 board over Ethernet (`hm2_eth`) with a daisy chained 7i78 for a total of 9 step generators (1 per joint).
+Splicer uses a Mesa 7i96 board over Ethernet (`hm2_eth`) with a daisychained 7i78 for a total of 9 step generators (1 per joint).

 ---